 In September 2015 the Company agreed with North American Production Sharing, Inc. ("NAPS") to extend the Company's Tijuana facility's lease in connection with the Production Sharing Agreement ("PSA") entered into between the Company and NAPS.
 That extension went through November 30, 2018 and also facilitated the Company's contracting with Mexican personnel to work in our Tijuana facility.
-The Company currently has an agreement in principle to stay in the existing facilities through at least November 30, 2020, and Zoom expects to sign a lease extension once certain building repairs are completed.
-Rent expense was \$26.6 thousand for the first quarter of 2019 and \$26.6 thousand for the first quarter of 2018
+The Company currently has signed a lease extension to stay in the existing facilities through at least November 30, 2020.
+Rent expense was \$26.6 thousand for both the second quarter of 2019 and the second quarter of 2018.
+Rent expense was \$53.1 thousand for both the first six months of 2019 and the first six months of 2018.